Living in Mexico city long-term wasn’t in my plans.

 But here’s the good news… Mexican food in Mexico is even better!
 (That’s not to say you won’t find me self-loathing, lost in a hungover chimichanga in a “fake” Mexican any time in the near future).

 Traditional Mexican foods consist of meats like chicken, beef, or pork, as well as rice, beans, and tortillas.
-Ingredients such as chili peppers, cacao, oregano, epazote, and cilantro are staples in Mexican dishes, which make them stand out from globalised Mexican food.
+Ingredients such as chilli peppers, cacao, oregano, epazote, and cilantro are staples in Mexican dishes, which make them stand out from globalised Mexican food.

-There is a heavy vegan scene in Mexico City too, they even have a couple of vegan supermarkets (my favourite being a franchise called “Mr. Tofu, which has all the best plant-based products from the US and Canada).
+There is a heavy vegan scene in Mexico City too, they even have a couple of vegan supermarkets (my favourite being a franchise called “Mr Tofu, which has all the best plant-based products from the US and Canada).

 Here are some popular foods you’ll see when you’re in Mexico’s capital.
-Most of the below can easily be veganised with an array of substitutes for people like myself who don’t eat meat and there are veggie restaurants who do just that.
+Most of the below can easily be veganised with an array of substitutes for people like myself who don’t eat meat and there are veggie restaurants that do just that.

 - Huaraches: Oval-shaped corn masa cakes stuffed with beans and then fried.